Description

 Each ml contains 1 mg of cisplatin.
 Other ingredients may include sodium chloride, hydrochloric acid, and water for injections.

-Cisplatin is used to treat various types of cancer, including testicular, ovarian, bladder, and lung cancers.
-It works by interfering with the growth of cancer cells.
+Cisplatin is indicated for the treatment of various cancers, including testicular, ovarian, bladder, and lung cancers.
+It interferes with the growth and spread of cancer cells, making it an essential component of many chemotherapy regimens.

 Contraindications:

-Do not use cisplatin if you have a history of allergic reactions to platinum-containing compounds.
-It is also contraindicated in patients with severe kidney problems.
+Do not use cisplatin if you have a history of allergic reactions to platinum-containing compounds or if you have severe kidney problems.
+Prior to treatment initiation, thorough patient evaluation is necessary to identify contraindications and potential risks.

 Studies have shown that cisplatin is effective in the treatment of various cancers.
 Research published in the Journal of Clinical Oncology demonstrated the efficacy of cisplatin in combination therapy for advanced bladder cancer.